Follow #ATFC at home, away and online

 format,

-winning the Welsh League in its inaugural season of 1905 with further success in 1909, 1912 and 1921.
+inaugural season of 1905 with further success in 1909, 1912 and 1921.

 We were also finalists in the Welsh Cup on three occasions during that period.